Thursday, March 16, 2017

 Winner: Celebrity of the Year.

 Annie: Yes, I have, but not yet.
-It’s something to consider in the future, as I have had quite the life, so far.
+It’s something to consider in the future, as I have had quite the life so far.
+I think sharing experiences could help others going through similar journeys.

-Annie: Apart from Hollyoaks, which takes up most of my time, I’m still intermittently writing more music, working with the Take Back theatre company, on some political theatre, and about to take up a few patronships I’m passionate about.
+Annie: Apart from Hollyoaks, which takes up most of my time, I’m still intermittently writing more music, working with the Take Back theatre company on some political theatre, and about to take up a few patronages I’m passionate about.
+It’s a busy but fulfilling schedule.

-Annie: Talk to someone.
-Preferably a supportive expert, as well as other trans people who can advise and guide.
+Annie: Talk to someone, preferably a supportive expert, as well as other trans people who can advise and guide.
 They are not alone, by any means.
+Reaching out is a sign of strength, not weakness.

 The main photo credits: © Lime Pictures (Kerry Spicer)